-Daily attendance is required, expected, and overall a pretty good idea.
-Class will begin ontime, so be here, settled-in, and ready to go.
+In-Person: Daily attendance is required, expected, and overall a pretty good idea.
+Class will begin on-time, so be here, settled-in, and ready to go.
 In other words, walking in the door at the exact time class is to begin is not considered being on-time.
 Repeated tardieness and absences will result in grade penalties, in accordance with university policies.
 Do not leave class during the lecture unless remaining would be a greater distraction-fill your water bottles, use the toilet, and so on, IN ADVANCE.
 Come to class prepared to be attentive for 50 minutes.
-I do not care how much food or drink you bring to class, so long as it does not distract others or make me hungry right before lunch.
-Please do not offer me sweets.
+Mask-wearing is required at all times.
+Do not bring food or drink since you would need to remove your mask to consume it.
 Please keep phones in your pocket or bag, unless you are using them to read course material.
 In short, we are here to learn and discuss mathematics.
 It is your responsibility to not distract your peers who are serious about their education, or distract me as I endeavor to make the best use of the class time for everybody.